-It’s now common that so many people are using click and collect services rather than gamble with a parcel delivery that may end up in next door’s shed or worse, chewed by the dog.
+It’s now common that so many people are using click and collect services together with home delivery options.

-It has been reported by online comparison site Which that over 60% of people experienced problems with home delivery services.
+Although it had been reported by online comparison site Which that over 60% of people experienced problems with home delivery services, click and collect and home delivery are here to stay.

 So could ‘click and collect’ help your business?

-The Click-and-collect service can be offered by retailers so that consumers have a dedicated pickup point for their parcels.
+The Click-and-collect service can be offered by retailers so that consumers have a dedicated pick up point for their parcels.
 It’s a convenient service as many retailers, and newsagents already provide the service for free.
+As with the case of Covid19 pandemic, click and collect became crucial for those businesses who remained trading.

-It’s undeniable that high streets have it tough at the moment.
+It’s undeniable that high streets have it tough at the moment especially after events during 2020.
 We speak to retailers all the time about how consumer spending and poor infrastructure is having a significant impact on their business.

 Adapt your business to the market

-Could your business offer such a service?
-It would seem from the research that the shops who are offering pick up points for click and collect parcels benefit directly from consumer spending.
+Could your business offer a click and collect and home delivery service?
+It would seem from the research that the shops who are offering pick up points for click and collect parcels benefit directly from increased consumer spending.

 All the large retailers already do it well.
 Online ordering is secure, and consumers are spending more and more online.
 After all, e-commerce is a twenty-four-hour business; consumers can order shopping while they lay in bed at night.
 Mobile ordering is simple, and order fulfilment can happen in just a few hours.

 But there is a sticking point.
 Delivery.
-Being ‘in’ when a parcel is being delivered is still an issue in the logistical chain.
+Being ‘in’ when a parcel is being delivered can be an issue in the logistical chain.

-By having pick up points on the high street means that a consumer has no worries when it comes to collection and signatories.
-Tracking parcels are easier than ever, and the delivery apps are so detailed, and customer focused – it makes the whole process simple.
+By having pick up points on the high street, means that a consumer has no worries when it comes to collection and signatories.
+Tracking parcels is easier than ever, and the delivery apps are so detailed, and customer-focused – it makes the whole process simple.

 So how can click and collect help your business?

-If you do have a business on the high street, why not think about it.
+If you do have a business on the high street, why not think about it?
 You could try for a year or two and see the results for yourself.
-You will gain footfall in your shop.
+You may gain footfall in your shop.
 Lots of people coming in and seeing what you offer on a daily basis.
-Isn’t that what we want for the high street?

 What are the disadvantages?

 If your business is space limited, then you may struggle of course.
-Often floorspace is precious selling area.
-What you don’t want is a pile of boxes in a prime spot.
+Often floor space is precious selling area.
+What you don’t want is a pile of boxes in a prime retail spot.

 What are the advantages?